2 chicken boneless and skinless chicken breasts, 1/4 inch thick

 Remove from pan and set aside in a plate until sauce is ready.

-Turn the heat off under the pan and mice 2 garlic cloves and add the butter.
+Turn the heat off under the pan and grate 2 garlic cloves into it and add the butter.

 Turn the heat on medium and heat through carefully as to not burn the garlic.
 Heat through just until the butter melts.